 SPS 307.31 (2) (b) 1.
-Any person conducting blasting operations in a community municipality shall notify the department, the local fire department and the local law enforcement agency of the date and location of the blasting operation.
-Notification to the department shall be made on forms provided by the department.
+Any person conducting blasting operations in a community municipality at a location other than a mine, pit, or quarry shall notify the department, the local fire department, and the local law enforcement agency of the first date on which blasting is scheduled and the location of the blasting operation.
+Notification to the department shall be made on forms provided by the department and occur at least 10 days prior to the first date on which blasting is scheduled.
+Unless notification of subsequent blasting is requested by the local fire department or local law enforcement agency or required by municipal ordinance, only one initial notice is required under this subdivision.